FragozoLeonardo/Kanji-Kalculator/readme.md

 |-----------------|------------------|-------------------|------------------|
 |       は        |         =         |        消        |         C (Clear) |

-Note: by personal choice it only supports 16 digits to do the calculi, it only has a dark theme.
+Note: by personal choice it only supports 16 digits to process the calculi and it only has a dark theme.